Reviews You Can Rely On

 Significant investment

-The Roofnest Sparrow EYE is one of our favorite rooftop tents of all time.
+The Roofnest Sparrow EYE is our top rooftop recommendation.
 The ease with which it can go from travel mode to camping mode and back again is mind-blowingly quick, and the process is almost as simple as lifting the hatchback on the back of your car.
-The initial rooftop install is nearly as easy; there is no assembly required for the tent itself; just lift the entire box onto your roof rack and tighten down the bolts.
-An overhead cargo net and two side pouches provide storage and organization for the interior of the tent, and in case you need even more storage, the hard shell top can accommodate up to 50lbs of gear.
-Even when in travel mode, there is still enough room inside the closed tent to leave pillows, sleeping bags, and other bedding inside, further simplifying the setup process when you arrive at your campsite.
+The initial rooftop install is nearly as easy.
+The tent doesn't require assembly; lift the entire box onto your roof rack and tighten the bolts.
+An overhead cargo net and two side pouches provide storage and organization for the interior, and in case you need even more storage, the hard shell top can accommodate up to 50 lbs of gear.
+Even in travel mode, there is still enough room inside the closed tent to leave pillows, sleeping bags, and other bedding inside, further simplifying the setup process when you arrive at your campsite.
+Should you upgrade if you have an older version of the Sparrow EYE?
+It depends.
+The newest model is bigger, more durable, and easier to operate.
+It also has more pockets and an LED light.
+If your older model is holding up, we would stick with it.

 We are impressed with how spacious and comfortable the EYE feels for a two-person model, but it still does not compare with the other three-person models we tested.
-It also lost a few points for durability due to the lightweight 320G polyurethane-coated polyester/cotton blend that makes up the tent canopy.
+It also lost a few points for durability due to the lightweight 320G polyurethane-coated polyester/cotton blend that makes up the canopy.
 Other tents use a more robust 600D ripstop material that is inherently more durable.
-Our only complaint with the installation of this tent is that the bulky box may be too much for two people to lift on their own, and you may find it more manageable with 3-4 sets of hands.
+Our only complaint with the installation is that the bulky box may be too much for two people to lift on their own, and you may find it more manageable with 3-4 sets of hands.
 Otherwise, the Roofnest Sparrow EYE provides a luxurious rooftop camping experience that is hard to find anywhere else.
+If you want more space, comfort, and durability, we recommend the Thule Approach M. However, the Sparrow EYE is much easier to use and set up, which gave it the edge in our scoring.

 Read more: Roofnest Sparrow EYE review